Unbiased Research Based on Data From 4,300 Mattress Owners

-Making a warranty claim can be expensive to the mattress owner.
+Making a warranty claim and replacing a mattress under warranty can be expensive to the mattress owner.

 There can be a fee to have someone come to your home to inspect the condition of your mattress to determine if it is eligible for warranty coverage.
 If it is eligible, there will be a fee to take the defective mattress away and to ship a new or repaired mattress to you.
 Given the heavy weight of many mattresses today, this fee may be substantial.

 In addition, depending on the age of the mattress and the warranty terms of proration, you may have to pay a percentage of the replacement or repair costs.